arh23/dummy-data-generator/README.md

 *Dummy data generator* generates multiple rows of test/fake data in a csv file based on a defined template.
 These values (specifically grouped as *columns*) can be found in the *columns.json* file created after the script has been run for the first time.

 The columns can be modified through the script or via a text editor.

+##### Column values

 You can use various placeholders to generate random or incremental data, for example, see the following column values:

 - *example string* - this will generate as fixed text in each row.